Legislation Details

 1. Will the proposed special use be consistent with the stated purpose of the zoning district in which it will be located?

 The CRC Zoning district is intended to implement the “community activity center” future development established by the Comprehensive Plan.
 The main intent of the CRC zoning district is to accommodate commercial uses serving a citywide or regional market.
 While package stores may be permitted as a special use within the CRC district, approval requires a determination that the use aligns with the overall intent of the district.
-In this case, the proposed package store may not introduce a use that supports longer visit times, or interaction with surrounding businesses.
-Given the properties’ location along a major corridor and its proximity to the downtown area, the proposed usage may not further the long-term planning goals for CRC designated properties.

 2. Will the establishment of the special use not impede the normal and orderly development of the surrounding property for uses predominate in the area?